GCSE Art Coursework: Tips for a Portfolio That Stands Out

 Show Clear Progression

-Your portfolio should tell a story.
-The examiner should be able to follow your journey from initial idea to final piece and understand why you made the choices you did at each stage.
-Each page should connect logically to the next.
-If you suddenly change direction, explain why.
+Your portfolio tells a story.
+The examiner should follow your journey from initial spark to final outcome and understand each decision along the way.
+Pages connect logically.
+If you suddenly veer in a new direction, explain why.
+A sudden pivot without explanation looks like panic, not creativity.

 Recording: Observational Work